LilithGouveia/FateGoApp_FrontEnd/README.md

 ## Pages

-the application will consist of 4 pages, properly componentized
+the application consists of 4 pages, properly componentized.

 ### Main